Pepsi launches three s’mores flavored drinks

 - Chocolate contains dominant notes of cocoa throughout, with slight hints of vanilla to create extra creamy sweetness, mimicking a slightly melted chocolate flavor.

-The new beverage variant will come in 7.5 oz mini cans “to encourage mixing and matching your way to the perfect combo,” Pepsi said.
+The new beverages will come in 7.5 oz mini cans “to encourage mixing and matching your way to the perfect combo,” Pepsi said.
 The company offered several ways to mix the drinks:

 - The Classic – Everyone’s favorite for a reason!
 Perfectly balanced, as all things should be.
 Start with a cold glass, add 1/3 Graham Cracker, 1/3 Chocolate and 1/3 Toasty Marshmallow.